willkk/typhoon/README.md

 |		 |				|
 +-----------------------------------------------+

-Finish is used to call downstream services if Do completes successfully, if necessary.
-You can leave it empty freely.
+Finish is used to call downstream services if Do completes successfully.
+You can also leave it empty freely.
 		     +---------------+
 		     |    Service    |
 		     |---------------|